Chvxt3r/Certification_Notes/htb/AI_Red_Team/environment_setup.md

 ```bash
 conda init
 ```
-:warning You may need to restart your shell for the changes to take effect.
+:warning: You may need to restart your shell for the changes to take effect.